 “How’d you end up in Rioville?”

 “I won the title to the land in a high stakes poker game in 1922.
 Fell in love with the place and decided to make it my home away from home so to speak.
 I built the hotel and the rest of the town with the help of my foreman here, Melvin Royce.”
 He gently draped his arm around Melvin’s nearby shoulders.
-“Mr. Royce is a native of Saint Thomas and as kind-hearted a gentleman as you will ever meet.”
+“Mr. Royce is a native of Saint Thomas and as kind-hearted a gentleman as you’ll ever meet.”

 “Well, we’re not exactly over-joyed with the working conditions on the dam project,” said one of the workers.
 Others nodded and murmured their agreement.
 “Long hours and the pay could be better.”

 Javernick bought multiple rounds for the crowd of workers gathered around the table in the back until 1:30 am, when one of the bartenders rang a bell loudly signaling last call.
-He was still handing out business cards and shaking hands as the Hepcats packed up their instruments and the bar was closed down for business.
+He was still handing out business cards and shaking hands as the Hepcats packed up their instruments and the bar was closed for business.

 “Why don’t you let me drive,” said Melvin as they walked towards the caddy in the warm desert night.
 He was concerned about Javernick’s driving abilities after watching him drink non-stop, though the wry hotel owner appeared completely sober.